kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Language Services.md

 ### Use Case

-1. We have a University chatbot for new students.
+1. We have an university chatbot for new students.
 Student may ask for a location of a department.
 Using LUIS we can extract key words such as "faculty office" "Department of Computer science".
 2. Government chatbot, which thanks to LUIS can connect to the desired consultant.
 3. Repair-service chatbot which can give a preliminary diagnosis, basing on key words.